 Who is obligated to participate?

-- The scheme obligates energy suppliers (EDF, British Gas etc) with over 250,000 customer to take part.
+- The scheme obligates energy suppliers (EDF, British Gas etc.) with over 250,000 customers to take part.

 How it works